prysmex/ember-eui/README.md

-# Ember-eui monorepo
+# @ember-eui monorepo

-This is the ember-eui monorepo.
+This is the @ember-eui monorepo.